sparkflows/sparkflows-docs/docs/troubleshooting/livy.rst

 Possible causes are:

-* The Livy host url configured in Fire Insights is configured wrongly.
+* The Livy host url configured in Sparkflows is configured wrongly.
-* The Livy host url configured in Fire Insights is not accessible from EMR Livy.
+* The Livy host url configured in Sparkflows is not accessible from EMR Livy.

 * Test connectivity from the sparkflows machine using: